Donald Trump's firm to pay £225,000 to Scottish Government to cover legal bills

 The settlement will see the Scottish Government receive the money from Trump International Golf Club Scotland Limited, the corporate entity behind the Trump International Scotland resort in Balmedie.

+Had the matter reached the auditor of the Court of Session - an independent office holder appointed by Scottish ministers on nomination by the Lord Advocate - an additional fee would have applied to the expenses.

-The company’s latest accounts, published last month by Companies House, show that it posted annual losses of £1.07m in 2018, marking the seventh consecutive year it had failed to turn a profit.
+Trump International Golf Club Scotland’s latest accounts, published last month by Companies House, show that it posted annual losses of £1.07m in 2018, marking the seventh consecutive year it had failed to turn a profit.
+Its cumulative losses total more than £9.4m, and it is reliant on interest free loans from Mr Trump worth £40.6m.

-The dispute over the development has long been a source of contention between Mr Trump and the Scottish Government.
+The development has long been a source of contention between the Scottish Government and the 73-year-old, who argued it would spoil the view from his golf course.

-Mr Trump appeared at Holyrood in April 2012 where he claimed wind energy would harm the nation's tourism industry.
+Mr Trump appeared at Holyrood in April 2012 where he claimed wind energy would lead to the “almost total destruction” of the nation's tourism industry and cause “tremendous damage” to the landscape.

 At one point, while being questioned by MSPs over the need for “clinical evidence” instead of opinions, he responded: “First of all, I am the evidence.
 You know what?
 I think that I am a lot more of an expert than the people who you would like me to hire, who are doing it to make a paycheck.
 I am considered a world-class expert in tourism.”